 • Most recently, it was re-listed for $1,665,000 in April 2020, and sold for $1,629,000.

 110 Palmerston Avenue B (3 Bed, 2.5 Bath Unit - 2200 square feet including lower level)

 • Virtual Tour here

 • Originally sold by the developers in November 2015 for $985,000.

 • Most recently, it was listed for sale for $1,785,000 on November 30th, 2020, and sold one day later on December 1st 2020 for $1,775,000.

 - Here's a MASH article on the property.

-- Here's a Toronto Life article after Suite B was reduced in price.
+- Here's a Toronto Life article after Suite B was reduced in price during the original sale.

 - Criticisms of new duplexes, mentioning Palmerston.

 Located on a 31.67x128 foot lot, the original house with laneway access was sold in 'as-is where-is' condition as an Estate Sale in 2014 for $1,170,000.